 Mary Govan

 Hello everybody!
 My name is Mary Govan and I was adopted from Hubei, China.
-I am currently a sophomore at St. Mary’s College of Maryland with a major in Psychology and minors in Special Education and Women, Gender, & Sexuality Studies.
+I live in Charlottesville, VA and am currently a junior at St. Mary’s College of Maryland with a major in Psychology and minors in Special Education and Women, Gender, & Sexuality Studies.

 Some fun facts about me are that I am on the Varsity Sailing Team in college, have five siblings, and am always up for an adventure and trying new things.
 In my free time, I love knitting, making stained glass pieces, and diving (springboard).
 This summer, I am most looking forward to meeting new campers and reuniting with returning campers, creating lasting memories, and helping to make this the best week of the summer for everyone.
 I am super excited to see you all there!